awslabs/mxboard/README.md

 - [six](https://pypi.python.org/pypi/six)
 - [Pillow](https://pypi.python.org/pypi/Pillow)

+Please note that you need to install MXNet manually before using MXBoard.
+The other packages will be installed automatically when you install MXBoard via pip or building from source.
+If you want to build from source, please make sure that protobuf compiler is installed.
+Check [this page](https://github.com/google/protobuf/releases) for downloading the protobuf compiler whose file name starts with "protoc".

 ## Visualizing MXNet data in 30 seconds
 Now that you have installed all of the required packages, let's walk through a simple visualization example.
 You will see how